Forum Builds a 2030 Vision for the Mid-Atlantic Blue Ocean Economy

 When beaches are rebuilt along the coast, sand is placed in basically a triangular wedge from the dry beach berm down into the surf zone.
 The “engineered” beach looks nothing like a natural beach.
 The assumption engineers make is that the waves will resort the sand on the beach into its natural balance.
 This results in rapid changes to the engineered beach by even small waves, leading to an increase in rip currents.

 The diagram to the left (provided courtesy of the American Shore & Beach Preservation Association) shows how the ocean redistributes beach fill after construction.
-For further reading on the subject, I recommend this white paper.

 Although new beaches can generate more rip currents, I don’t believe that’s what was happening this summer.
 We experienced many more days of moderate wave events than usual due to this summer’s weather pattern, which has generated more frequent frontal passages and associated storms.
 Even unrestored beaches experienced an increase in rip currents.